meteorlxy/vssue/packages/docs/src/options/README.md

   ::: tip
   Some platforms (e.g. Bitbucket and GitLab) support [Implicit Grant](https://tools.ietf.org/html/rfc6749#section-4.2), so we don't need `clientSecret` for those platforms.

-  However, some platforms (e.g. GitHub and Gitee) do not support it now, so `clientSecret` is required for those platforms.
+  However, some platforms (e.g. GitHub, Gitee and Gitea) do not support it now, so `clientSecret` is required for those platforms.
   :::

 - __Reference__: